rubys/wunderbar/README.md

 * `_.tag! :foo`: insert elements where the name can be dynamic
 * `_.error 'Log message'`: write a message to the server log
-* `_import!`: insert markup with indentation matching the current output

 XHTML differs from HTML in the escaping of inline style and script elements.
 XHTML will also fall back to HTML output unless the user agent indicates it